baijum/essential-go/sphinx/answers.rst

 Chapter 5: Functions & Methods
 ------------------------------

-**Problem 1:** Write a program with a function to calculate perimeter of a circle.
+**Problem 1:** Write a program with a function to calculate the perimeter of a circle.

 **Solution:**